 Whether you are operating a purely online business or a brick-and-mortar company, a sales funnel is a key way to bring new customers into your business.
 By tracking the right metrics, you can determine if your current sales funnel is working or not.
-If you need to improve your business model, there are a range of different types of sales funnels you can use.
+If you need to improve your business model, there are a range of different types of sales funnels you can use and convert more visitors into paying customers.

 What Is a Sales Funnel?